Spir-Group/github-migrate/README.md

 - **Time Tracking**: Shows elapsed time for active migrations and timestamps for checks and changes
 - **Persistent State**: Progress saved in local JSON file - resume anytime
 - **Migration Logs**: Click any repository to view detailed migration logs
-- **Statistics**: Overview of unsynced, queued, in-progress, synced, and failed repositories
+- **Statistics**: Overview of unsynced, queued, syncing, synced, and failed repositories

 ## Prerequisites